 Japan is one of the top countries in Asia that international students consider studying in.
 However, the education system in Japan is also unique and might be new to prospective students from abroad.
-Whether you are a privately-financed student or you are looking for a scholarship, understanding the different types of universities for international students in Japan will help you in choosing which type of university fits you.
+Whether you are a privately-financed student or you are looking for a scholarship, understanding the different types of universities in Japan for international students will help you in choosing which type of university fits you.

 Unis in Japan: National, Local Public, and Private

 Japan has three types of universities: national, local public, and private universities.
 There are 782 universities in Japan, with 93 National Universities, 86 Local Public Universities, and 603 Private Universities.
 The first two are public institutions.
 The National University Corporation System manages national universities while board members govern local public schools, which are established by local prefectures and municipalities.
-The government provides subsidies to private universities, but they do not manage them.
+The government also provides subsidies to private universities, but they do not manage them.

 Tuition and Other Fees

 One of the main differences between these universities is the cost of education.
 Local public universities are usually the cheapest option.
 In national universities, tuition fees and other costs for the first year of an undergraduate program in Japan can cost around ¥820,000 (US$7,200).
 Meanwhile, the tuition and fees are a little bit higher in national universities, which can cost around ¥930,000 (US$8,200).
 Finally, with private universities, the cost significantly goes up to around ¥1,100,000 (US$9,700) to ¥1,640,000 (US$14,400).
 These numbers exclude medical, dental, and pharmaceutical schools, which are typically more expensive because of laboratory fees.
 However, higher education fees in Japan are still considerably lower than the cost of studying in the US or the UK.
 Both public and private universities in the US and the UK can cost around two to three times more (Data based on JASSO’s Student Guide to Japan 2019).